-Council is required to provide wastewater services to customers within the wastewater service area, as indicated in Figure 2, as required by the Natural Resources and Other Legislation Amendment Bill 2019 details plans will be available from Council end of May 2020.
-This area generally covers those developed properties within the urban areas of major towns across the region.
+Council is required to provide wastewater services to customers within the declared wastewater service area, as indicated in Figure 2.

+Declared service areas for sewerage are required under the Water Supply (Safety and Reliability) Act 2008 and the Natural Resources and Other Legislation Amendment Bill (NROLA) 2019.

+Detailed plans are available from Council upon request and are also available for download form Council website.

+These areas generally cover those developed properties within the urban areas of major towns across the region.